LucasDelfino92/morrowindsharp/modlist.md

 - [**Immersive Mining**](https://www.nexusmods.com/morrowind/mods/46041) by Merlord: you will need to equip a pick axe and strike ore veins to mine ore.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
 - [**MWSE Character Creation Name Generator**](https://www.nexusmods.com/morrowind/mods/46189) by Aleist3r: allows you to generate a random name for you character upon character creation.
+- [**Less Aggressive Creatures**](https://www.nexusmods.com/morrowind/mods/48292) by Merlord: allows you to create a list of creatures which will have a chance to be spawned passively, with an MCM option to set the passive chance.
+Defaults to a 50% chance of non-diseased cliff racers being passive.
 - [**Lock Bashing**](https://www.nexusmods.com/morrowind/mods/44857) by Greatness7: adds the ability to bash open locked doors and chests, as was an option in previous TES games.
 - [**Lower First Person Sneak Mode**](https://www.nexusmods.com/morrowind/mods/43108) by Androl: lowers the position of the first person camera when sneaking/crouching, making it easier to tell if you are sneaking.
 - [**Lucky Strike - a Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765) by R-Zero: add as Luck-based Critical Strike mechanic reminiscent of the one in Daggerfall.